edakturk14/devcon24/README.md

 - Ship to Vercel: `yarn vercel:yolo`
 - Go to vercel deployment UI -> add enviornment variable -> paste the `NEXT_PUBLIC_PAYMASTER_URL` and then run `yarn vercel:yolo` again

-There you go, a gassless nft app! 🚀
+There you go, a gassless nft minting app! 🚀